ADHD and Autism

 What is ADHD?

-ADHD stands for Attention Deficit Hyperative Disorder.
+ADHD stands for Attention Deficit Hyperactive Disorder.
 The NHS defines it as “a condition that affects people's behaviour.
 People with ADHD can seem restless, may have trouble concentrating and may act on impulse”.
 Some ADHD traits include craving novelty and new experiences, hyperactivity, and difficulty regulating attention.
 Learn more about ADHD here.

 How are ADHD and Autism different?

-ADHD is characterised by inattention, hyperactivity, and impulsivity, affecting a person’s' ability to focus, or remain still, for example.
+ADHD is characterised by inattention, hyperactivity, and impulsivity, affecting a person’s ability to focus or remain still, for example.
 Autism, on the other hand, is predominantly characterised as struggles with social interaction, communication, and differing behaviour, often including repetitive behaviours and intense focus on specific interests.
 The primary distinction lies in Autism's emphasis on social communication challenges and ADHD's focus on attention and activity regulation.
 However, this doesn’t mean that ADHDers (people who have ADHD) do not struggle with social communication and interaction, and vice versa.

 What Does ADHD and Autism look like together?